Memberships-Affiliate-Management-API/membership_and_affiliate_api/README.md

 #### [Contributions](CONTRIBUTING.md)
-   - _See Contributions.MD on this repo for instructions_
+   - _See [Contributions.MD](CONTRIBUTING.md) on this repo for instructions_

 ### [Code of Conduct](CODE_OF_CONDUCT.md)
+   - if you intend to contribute to this project please read through our code of conduct

 #### Links
    - _On RapidAPI_  coming soon...